nandhra702/Typright/readme.md

-# ✨ Typright — The Smartest Local Notepad
+# ✨ Typright — The Smartest Local Notepad "" EVERYTHING IS TO BE CHANGED

 > A blazing fast **offline** notepad with **real-time spell check** and **autocomplete** — built with Python (Tkinter frontend) and a C++ backend server.
 Designed for speed, precision, and privacy.